 Change as follows:

-Upon successful completion of FILS authentication request processing, the R0KH on the AP uses the IKM (see 11.11.2.3.1) to establish key hierarchy.
+Upon successful completion of FILS authentication request processing, the R0KH on the AP uses the PMK (see 11.11.2.4.2) to establish key hierarchy.
 If a key hierarchy already exists for this STA belonging to the same mobility domain (i.e., having the same MDID), the R0KH shall delete the existing PMK-R0 security association and PMK-R1 security associations.
 It then calculates the PMK-R0, PMKR0Name, and PMK-R1 and makes the PMK-R1 available to the R1KH of the AP that the STA is associated to.